This post has been updated for 2020.

-There are numerous benefits that come with gamification.
-And many can have very real and lasting effects on a person’s ability to learn and retain information.
+There are numerous benefits that come with gamification—and many can have very real and lasting effects on a person’s ability to learn and retain information.
 The first, and most obvious, benefit is that it makes training fun.
 Playing interactive games, earning points, and awarding badges sound far more exciting than watching training videos or listening to a lecture.
 That excitement can translate into motivation and an eagerness to participate.
-Gamification can also:
+Gamification has other benefits, as well.

 Holding the learner’s attention is integral in the battle against failure in the classroom.
 Gamification increases engagement by providing incentives for learners to pay attention and complete activities.
 The added reward, even if it is intangible, can encourage better listening and observation.
 When the learner is focused, they are more likely to absorb the information presented to them.

 Improve knowledge retention

 Initial absorption is important, but what most educators want is long-term knowledge retention.
 The basis of gamification, or making the learning process fun, has been proven to have a positive impact on retention.
 Dopamine Inc. founder and author of Gamification by Design Gabe Zichermann referenced a study that revealed making work fun increased employee’s skill retention by 40%.
 Zichermann also explained that “If you can make something fun and include notions of play, you can get people to do things they otherwise might not do.”

 Additionally, many people learn by doing better than they can by watching a video or listening to someone tell them what to do.
 Gamification provides a risk-free environment where trainees can perform some of the actions of their job and view the results immediately.